Wild & Scenic Film Festival 2014

 Thurs., April 10, 6:30 p.m.
 Doors open at 6 p.m.

 The Land Trust is partnering with the Greater Arkansas River Nature Association to bring this world renowned tour of the latest, cutting-edge environmental films to Salida.
 Grab a beer and watch movies with us at this fun, new fundraiser.

-Conservation and Economic Development
+Connecting Conservation and Economic Development

-Thurs., May 2, noon to 1 p.m.
+Fri., May 2, noon to 1 p.m.

 Meet us for lunch as Colorado State University Professor Andy Seidl, Trust for Public Land state Director Tim Wohlgenant and Land Trust of the Upper Arkansas Executive Director Andrew Mackie talk about the connection between the value of land and water conservation, and economic development.

 Salida Community Center, 305 F St., Salida.
 Free with optional $7 spaghetti lunch.

 Wed., June 18, Time to be determined

 Celebrate Colorado Land Conservation Appreciation Week with us!
 Meet like-minded supporters of the Land Trust at a summer evening picnic at beautiful Hutchinson Ranch.
 The Land Trust will provide grilled burgers, hot dogs and dessert, and members are asked to bring a side dish or salad.
 Throw some horseshoes, take a birding walk or relax with a cold beverage as you visit with old friends and meet new ones.